Dribbble

-Dribbble is a self-promotion and social networking platform for digital designers and creatives.
-It serves as a design portfolio platform, jobs and recruiting site and is one of the largest platforms for designers to share their work online.
-The company is a distributed company with no headquarters; all employees are remote workers.
+Dribbble is a self-promotion and social networking platform for digital designers.
+It serves as a design portfolio platform, jobs and recruiting site, and a platform for designers to share their work online.

+While Dribbble is a geographically distributed company with all employees being remote workers, its headquarters is located at Walnut Creek, California.

 History

 In 2009, Dan Cederholm and Rich Thornett beta-launched Dribbble as an invite-only site where designers shared what they were working on: “The name Dribbble came about from the dual metaphors of bouncing ideas and leaking your work.”
-The first "Shot" (a small screenshot of a designer's work in progress) was posted by Cederholm on July 9, 2009.
-In March 2010, it was made publicly available with new members requiring invitations.
+The first "Shot" (a small screenshot of a designer's work in progress) was posted by the user "Cederholm" on July 9, 2009.
+In March 2010, Dribbble was made publicly available with new members requiring invitations.